Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 – May cast the 5th-level spell Conjure Chaos Elemental (automatically added to spell list).
 – May cast the 7th-level spells Nahal's Wildstrike and Conjure Greater Chaos Elemental (automatically added to spell list).
+– May cast the 9th-level spell Stabilize (automatically added to spell list).
 – Casting level varies slightly whenever he/she casts a spell—anywhere between five levels lower and five levels higher than the Chaos Sorcerer's true level.
 – 1st level: +1 bonus to Saves vs. Spell.